 Duke University Libraries: http://www.lib.duke.edu

-I know you all are intimately familiar with the most important research tools in literature, but there are changes in the library daily, and I can help you efficiently search the MLA Bibliography and ABELL, and use other primary research tools in print and online form...then you'll have more time for the exploring, thinking, and writing you'd like to be doing.
+RESEARCH CONSULTATIONS: I know you all are intimately familiar with the most important research tools in literature, but there are changes in the library daily, and I can help you efficiently search sources like MLA Bibliography and Project Muse, and use other primary research tools in print and online form...then you'll have more time for the exploring, thinking, and writing you'd like to be doing.
 Contact me with any research problem--no question is too small, too silly, or too big.
-We can talk through e-mail or set up an appointment to discuss your research questions.
+We can talk through email or set up an appointment to discuss your research questions.